Iraqi insurgency (2003–2011): 2006–2008: insurgency to civil war

-Following the U.S.-launched 2003 invasion of Iraq, the situation deteriorated, and by 2007, the intercommunal violence between Iraqi Sunni and Shi'a factions was described by the National Intelligence Estimate as having elements of a civil war.
+Following the 2003 invasion, the situation in Iraq deteriorated, and by 2007, the intercommunal violence between Iraqi Sunni and Shia factions was described by the National Intelligence Estimate as having elements of a civil war.
 In a 10 January 2007 address to the American people, President George W. Bush stated that "80% of Iraq's sectarian violence occurs within 30 mi of the capital.
 This violence is splitting Baghdad into sectarian enclaves, and shaking the confidence of all Iraqis."
 Two polls of Americans conducted in 2006 found that between 65% and 85% believed Iraq was in a civil war; however, a similar poll of Iraqis conducted in 2007 found that 61% did not believe that they were in a civil war.

 In October 2006, the Office of the United Nations High Commissioner for Refugees (UNHCR) and the Iraqi government estimated that more than 370,000 Iraqis had been displaced since the 2006 bombing of the al-Askari Mosque, bringing the total number of Iraqi refugees to more than 1.6 million.
 By 2008, the UNHCR raised the estimate of refugees to a total of about 4.7 million (~16% of the population).
 The number of refugees estimated abroad was 2 million (a number close to CIA projections) and the number of internally displaced people was 2.7 million.
 The estimated number of orphans across Iraq has ranged from 400,000 (according to the Baghdad Provincial Council), to five million (according to Iraq's anti-corruption board).
 A UN report from 2008 placed the number of orphans at about 870,000.
-The Red Cross has also stated that Iraq's humanitarian situation remains among the most critical in the world, with millions of Iraqis forced to rely on insufficient and poor-quality water sources.
+The Red Cross stated in 2009 that Iraq's humanitarian situation remained among the most critical in the world, with millions of Iraqis forced to rely on insufficient and poor-quality water sources.